The Yankee by Kristin James is a Harlequin historical romance where a Civil War veteran enters a marriage of convenience with a local Texas woman.

 Miss Margaret Carlisle is a spinster who cares for her orphaned younger siblings.
 She’s not exactly the most charming person in the world either, although she has reasons not to be.

-Together, Andrew and Margaret decide upon a marriage of convenience, as Andrew needs a mother for his daughter, and Margaret wants not to be dependent upon her cruel aunt’s charity.
+Together, Andrew and Margaret decide on a marriage of convenience.
+Andrew needs a mother for his daughter, and Margaret wants to not have to depend on her cruel aunt’s charity.

 Final Analysis of The Yankee

-I gave The Yankee a three-star rating because it’s one of those Harlequin Historicals I read long ago, I don’t remember every detail of the plot, but I do recall feeling satisfied with the love story, although it wasn’t a book I wanted to read over and over again.
+I gave The Yankee a three-star rating because it’s one of those Harlequin Historicals I read long ago.
+I don’t remember every detail.
+However, I do recall feeling satisfied with the love story, although this wasn’t a book I wanted to read over and over again.

-It was a nice story of two people who needed one another coming together, and that’s pretty much all I have to say about The Yankee.
+This was a nice story of two people who needed one another to come together.
+That’s pretty much all I have to say about The Yankee.